Sounds dramatic right? How can a pasta recipe really change someone’s life?

 Life Changing Simple Summer Spaghetti

-Throw in the basil leaves and toss for another sec
+- Throw in the basil leaves and toss for another few seconds

-Taste for seasoning and serve with lots of fresh Parmesan cheese grated over top
+- Taste and adjust for seasoning and serve with lots of fresh Parmesan cheese grated over top, and a drizzle of olive oil.

 You will most likely not end up with leftovers here.
 If for some reason you do, you can absolutely chill this overnight, toss it in a large bowl, add a little more olive oil and a squeeze of lemon, and call it a spaghetti pasta salad.